kaixindeken/home-task-serverless/Goal-2/README.md

 > Build a BASH runtime

-Use pulsar-client-go to achieve producer and consumer.
+Use channel to go through, from reading file, producing to input topic, to consuming message, and producing to output topic.

 Also, the usage of `cli`, a golang package to get commands achieve with more choices.